ICSC-Spoke3/high_performance_stingray_proofs_of_concept/parallel/parallel_poc.md

 ## Results

-We tested the implementations on a example - event file, from the NuSTAR mission.
+We tested the implementations on a example - event file, from the NuSTAR mission (see the folder M9_Lai for the test event file).
 The test led to a speed up from 50 s (serial) to 14 s with multi-processing (second parallel implementation) and 12s using MPI (third implemantation).
 No transparent calculation implemented at the moment.
 The number of chunks is chosen by the user.